suncoast-devs/handbook/lessons/cs-variables/index.md

 # DateTime

 C# comes with a specialized class to deal with storing a date and time.
-A DateTime is a Year, Month, Day, Hour, Minute Second, and Millisecond.
+A DateTime is a Year, Month, Day, Hour, Minute, Second, and Millisecond.

 To create a DateTime variable equal to the current time you can use this syntax: